 - Flying Seafood Special: Manta rays that live in the desert.

-- Gas Mask Mooks: Doge's Elite Guard units.
+- Gas Mask Mooks: The Doge's Elite Guard units.

-- Generic Doomsday Villain: The Doge, who gets no other characterization than being a bastard.
-Even Czin is more developed, and he only shows up to paste Carlini and taunting in the final mission.
+- Generic Doomsday Villain: The Doge, who gets no characterization than being a jackass.
+Even Czin is more developed, and he only shows up to paste Carlini and face off against Giacamo after some taunting in the final mission.

 - Golem: Glass Golems.
 Possibly also Sun Idols, though they could also qualify as an Automaton or Humongous Mecha depending on whether or not they need a pilot.
 Sun Cannons as well.

-- Glass Cannon: There is a magic cannon made of glass called... the Glass Cannon.
+- Glass Weapon: There is a magic cannon made of glass which is actually called the Glass Cannon.
 But despite the name, it's not much use against anything but buildings and it's rather sturdy for an artillery piece.

 - Heroic Sacrifice: Giacomo destroys an alien ship with him left inside.